vaxinate/golang-react-chat/readme.md

 ## Phase 2

+Add user registration and authentication and centralized chat history. ensure server can scale

 * users must register and authenticate to chat
 * registered users must have unique usernames
 * the server supports storing and retrieving message history